Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 -Oranges

-As an FYI: The calcium from the plant based foods higher in calcium (listed above) tends to be more easily absorbed than the moderate calcium foods.
+As an FYI: The calcium from the plant based foods like calcium set tofu, low oxalate green veggies and calcium fortified plant based milks tends to be more easily absorbed than the calcium foods.

 Also, certain greens such as spinach contain oxalic acid, which binds much of the calcium(11).
 Don’t count on them as contributing a significant amount of calcium in your diet.